A Cribl LogStream installation can be scaled up within a single instance and/or scaled out across multiple instances. Scaling allows for:

 - Processing does not require significant disk allocation.

-Current guidance for capacity planning is: Allocate 1 physical core for each 400GB/day of IN+OUT throughput.
+Allocate 1 physical core (2 vCPUs) for each 400GB/day of IN+OUT throughput.
 So, to estimate the number of cores needed: Sum your expected input and output volume, then divide by 400GB.

 - Example 1: 100GB IN -> 100GB out to each of 3 destinations = 400GB total = 1 physical core.